yairm210/Unciv/core/Module.md

 			uncivGame
 			worldScreen?
 		*ScriptingBackend():
-			scriptingScope
+			ScriptingScope
 			?ScriptingReplManager():
-				Blackbox() // Common interface to wrap foreign interpreter with pipes, STDIN/STDOUT, queues, sockets, embedding, JNI, etc. scriptingScope
+				Blackbox() // Common interface to wrap foreign interpreter with pipes, STDIN/STDOUT, queues, sockets, embedding, JNI, etc.
+				ScriptingScope
 				ScriptingProtocol():
-					scriptingScope
+					ScriptingScope
 			?folderHandler: setupInterpreterEnvironment() // If used, a temporary directory with file structure copied from engine and shared folders in `assets/scripting`.
 	ConsoleScreen(): // Persistent as long as window isn't resized.
 Recreates itself and restores most of its state from scriptingState if resized. scriptingState
 WorldScreen():
 	consoleScreen
-	scriptingState // ScriptingState has getters and setters that wrap scriptingScope, which WorldScreen uses to update game info.
+	scriptingState // ScriptingState has getters and setters that wrap ScriptingScope, which WorldScreen uses to update game info.
 MainMenuScreen():
 	consoleScreen
 	scriptingState // Same as for worldScreen.